tristanparry/RomanNumeralConverter/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 A simple roman numeral converter for the range [1, 3999], using the subtraction principle and programmed in Java.
-The `RomanConverter` class defines two methods:
+The `RomanConversion` class defines two methods:

 >`convertToInt()` - Converts a roman numeral to its corresponding decimal number ([1.
 3999])
 >